 1) Andreas Gursky’s “99 Cent II Diptych” –

-Recently sold for $3,340,456 at a Sotheby’s auction in London, February 2007, 99 cent II, Diptych was not sold at a photography auction, but at a sale of contemporary art.
+Recently sold for $3,340,456 at a Sotheby’s auction in London, February 2007, 99 cents II, Diptych was not sold at a photography auction, but at a sale of contemporary art.
 That might suggest that how an artwork is sold plays an important role in defining how much it can sell for.
-It is for the third time that this record breaking photograph has sold for more than $2 million.
+It is for the third time that this record-breaking photograph has sold for more than $2 million.
 It also carries the tag of being the first photograph to be sold for more than $3 million.
-The description of the work in Sotheby’s catalogue compares it stylistically to Jackson Pollock’s all-over technique, Sol Lewitt’s repetitive grids, Donald Judd’s stacks of items as well as Andy Warhol’s thematic interest in consumer goods.
+The description of the work in Sotheby’s catalog compares it stylistically to Jackson Pollock’s all-over technique, Sol Lewitt’s repetitive grids, Donald Judd’s stacks of items as well as Andy Warhol’s thematic interest in consumer goods.

-Roll over to know which other photographs made it to the lit sot top five……
+Rollover to know which other photographs made it to the lit sot top five……

 2) Edward Steichen’s “The Pond-Moonlight” –

 Ouch, this one just missed the bar of $3 million by some thousands only.
 Nevertheless it bags the second rank on the list of ‘Most Expensive Photographs Ever Sold’ by selling for $2,928,000 at Sotheby’s in New York in February, 2006.
 The picture shows moonlight between trees and reflecting on a pond, and appears to be in color (even though color photography was not introduced then).
 Steichen used layers of light-sensitive gum to create an impression of color.
 Only three prints exist, with the other two in museum collections.

 3) Richard Prince’s “Anonymous (Cowboy)” –

 Way behind the first and the second, the third one on list was sold for $1,248,000 at Christie’s in New York in November 2005.
 A shot of part of a Marlboro ad, Richard Prince’s photograph of a cowboy was taken in 1989.